kingbadhan/let-s-learn/PY/readme.md

-### This repo is narrate my journey with C language.
+### This repo is narrate my journey with Python language.